Becoming a freelance writer on the side of your day job can be one of the best ways to augment your income & work towards being your own boss.

 SEO: Search Engine Optimization.
 This is how well you rank in google.
 The reason that most companies have a blog is to improve their ranking.
 You should always talk about how your writing improves SEO and how you pay a lot of attention to SEO optimization.

 Keywords: A keyword phrase is 2-3 words that your article focuses on—it's what you'd ideally want to rank for in Google's search results.
 This article, for example, is focused on the keywords, "freelance" "writing" and "client."
-You should try to use these keywords as much as possible, while maintaining a natural voice.
+You should learn how to do keyword research and try to use your most important keywords as much as possible, while maintaining a natural voice.

 LTK: Long Tail Keywords.
 Long tail keywords are phrases related to your keywords which describe your topic in greater detail.
 While it may be hard to rank for the word "sofa" it's far easier to rank for "antique love seat."
 You should try to use LTKs to improve your SEO and lower your CPC.